 It’s so much more efficient if you don’t have to deep clean.
 I am all about using my time efficiently.
 Spending a few minutes here and there with maintenance cleaning is way easier than having to spend time scrubbing and deep-cleaning later.
 I abide by this for my entire kitchen…just wish I would do this for my bathtub & shower also…

 Here is my simple vinegar/water cleaning recipe.
 The measurements are approximations…so easy that you do not even have to measure.

 one cup vinegar

 three cups water

-In case you missed the entire 30 Day Challenge schedule.
-Print PDF: 30 Day Spring Cleaning Challenge 2015.
+In case you missed the entire 30 Day Challenge schedule, head over here to print your 30 Day Spring Cleaning Schedule.